I’ll give you 7 reasons not to be an artist, but…

-Okay, so there is no viable reason not to create art.
+There is no viable reason not to create art.
 It doesn’t matter if you are bad at it, good at it, do it for fun, do it for a career, do it as therapy.
 You should create art.
-We all have an artist inside of us.

 I get asked quite often about how to make money as an artist, and if it’s possible to make a living off of it.
-I am generally very encouraging to those who want to pursue this path, but there have been a few times over the last year where I have cautioned someone to really think about their goals.
+While I am generally very encouraging to those who want to pursue this path, there have been a few times over the last year where I have cautioned someone to really think about the dream of being a professional artist.

 I want people to follow their dreams, but there are times when someone’s ultimate goal doesn’t match up with the path of becoming a full time creator.
-I never tell anyone not to do art.
+You will never hear me tell someone not to make art.
 Honestly, I think everyone should have a creative outlet of some kind.
 The question here is whether or not you should make a career out of it.

 In the beginning you imagine the process like this: Paint something–>Put it out there–>Make money.
 Easy, right?

-When it’s more like: Paint something–>research hashtags–> stage the piece–>photograph in proper lighting–> post at an optimal time on Instagram–>link to a product listing from your online store–>price the piece appropriately–>post to Facebook, Tumblr, Reddit, Twitter, Pinterst, etc.–>wait for sales–>feel like a failure when it doesn’t sell immediately–>work on your skills–>create a new piece–>repeat the process over and over–>maybe make a sale!
-Wooooo!
+When it’s more like: Paint something–> stage the piece–>photograph in proper lighting–> post at an optimal time on Instagram–>link to a product listing from your online store–>price the piece appropriately–>post to Facebook, Tumblr, Reddit, Twitter, Pinterst, etc.–>wait for sales–>feel like a failure when it doesn’t sell immediately–>work on your skills–>create a new piece–>repeat the process over and over–>maybe make a sale–>rinse and repeat

 There are other variations to this sequence depending on where you display your work, but you get the point.